Mick Jagger

 Mick Jagger in the film "The Burnt Orange Heresy"

-In 2020, despite undergoing heart valve replacement surgery, Jagger and the Rolling Stones recorded a new song, "Living in a Ghost Town," and made a video for it after a long break.
-They completed the work during the pandemic, so the video features empty European and American cities.
+In 2020, despite undergoing heart valve replacement surgery, Jagger and the Rolling Stones broke their long hiatus to record a new song, "Living in a Ghost Town," complete with a music video.
+Since they finished the work during the pandemic, the video captures hauntingly empty streets across European and American cities.

 Mick Jagger now